 Understanding the differences between first, second, and third-degree DUI offenses in Michigan is essential for anyone facing these charges.
 By knowing the specifics of each offense and the potential consequences, individuals can make informed decisions about their legal defense and take steps towards minimizing the impact of DUI charges on their lives.

 If you’re dealing with DUI charges in Michigan, our team at D.G.
 Moore is ready to protect your rights.
-Don’t wait—schedule your free consultation today by checking us out online or calling (269) 257-2127.
+Don’t wait—schedule your free no obligation consultation today by calling (269) 808-8007.
 Let us guide you through this challenging time with expert legal advice and representation.

 FAQs About DUI Consequences in Michigan